ansible/ansible-navigator/README.md

-:redhat                                 See the latest from Red Hat :rr, :rerun                             Rerun the playbook :s, :save <file>                        Save current plays as an artifact :st, :stream                            Watch playbook results realtime :w, :write <file>                       Write current page to a new file :w!, :write! <file>                     Write current page to an existing or new file :w>>, :write>> <file>                   Append current page to an existing file
+:redhat                                 See the latest from Red Hat :rr, :rerun                             Rerun the playbook :s, :save <file>                        Save current plays as an artifact :st, :stream                            Watch playbook results real time :w, :write <file>                       Write current page to a new file :w!, :write! <file>                     Write current page to an existing or new file :w>>, :write>> <file>                   Append current page to an existing file